wackdot/django_url_shorterner/README.md

 Setup
 Remarks: Assuming you have python installed and properly setup
 1. Clone the project, enter: git clone https://github.com/wackdot/django_url_shorterner
+2. Open the project with a text editor / IDE
-2. Install the required packages, enter: pip install requirements.txt
+3. Install the required packages, enter: pip install requirements.txt
-3. Run the project, enter: python manage.py runserver
+4. Run the project, enter: python manage.py runserver

 Note: You need to be on the same directory level as the txt / py file